 The vaccines continue to be monitored very closely.
 In fact, the Centers for Disease Control and Prevention (CDC) say that COVID-19 vaccines will have “the most intensive safety monitoring in U.S. history."

 While fewer children have been sick with COVID-19 compared to adults, children can be infected with the virus that causes COVID-19, can get sick from COVID-19, and can spread the virus that causes COVID-19 to others.
 Children, like adults, who have COVID-19 but have no symptoms can still spread the virus to others.
 Vaccines are very effective at preventing COVID-19.

-All City-operated vaccination sites offering Pfizer vaccine will be open to youth age 12 to 15 effective Thursday May 13th.
+All City-operated vaccination sites offering Pfizer vaccine are open to youth age 12 to 15.
 Appointments can be booked through the City’s call center at 312.746.4835 or through www.zocdoc.com/vaccine.
-All vaccine sites will accept walk-ins for 12 to 15 year olds effective Thursday.
+All vaccine sites also accept walk-ins for 12 to 15 year olds.

 Currently, the Pfizer vaccine is the only one approved for youth under age 18.